2018 Spelling Bee Guidelines

 SPELLING BEE RULES

-3. Each team will be challenged with a different word by the announcer who will clearly pronounce the assigned word and properly use it in a sentence, then repeat the word.
+3. Each team will be challenged with a different word by the announcer who will clearly pronounce the assigned word, properly use it in a sentence, then repeat the word.

-· May restart and change the spelling of a word only if she or he has not completed a first spelling.
-Remember, the respelling must match the written, circled word.
-In the case of any misunderstanding, a judge will review the written, circled word and this will be the “submitted” answer.
+· The speaker's spelling must match the written, circled word.
+In the case of any misunderstanding, a judge will review the written, circled word and this will be the "submitted" answer.

-7. Rounds 5 and after are SINGLE ELIMINATION: An incorrect spelling of a word disqualifies the team from further play and the team should turn down its name card.
+8. Rounds 5 and after are SINGLE ELIMINATION: An incorrect spelling of a word disqualifies the team from further play and the team should turn down their name card down.

 Questions?
 Email: email@example.com